 Take the flap of fabric that’s furthest away from you (the t-shirt hem), and pull it upwards towards the nape of your neck; then tie the long sleeves of the shirt (or extra fabric of your towel) behind your head in a knot.
 If you have extra material or used a long-sleeved shirt, wrap the extra length of the sleeves around to the front and tie the ends in a knot to make your turban more secure.

 The t-shirt soaks up moisture from your hair without creating frizz, significantly cutting down your drying time.
 It will also help absorb any excess product, so you don’t end up with hard, crunchy curls.

 For those with fine hair or looser waves, plopping can create lift at the roots because your hair is drying on top of your head rather than being weighed down.

 If on some days your waves or curls tend to disappear or look limp, this will enhance your curl pattern by scrunching up the curls while they dry.

 What our team says

 “I’ve often noticed that if I wash my hair and leave it to mostly dry wrapped in a towel, I get a smoother result.
-Now that I’ve tried the t-shirt and official plopping, I get great curls and great root lift.”
+Now that I’ve tried the t-shirt method and official plopping, I get great curls and great root lift.”
 Jacquie (shoulder length, loose curls)